instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 ## Which Bangalore Locality Fits You? {#find-your-area}

+If you're looking for the best PG in Bangalore, start by choosing the locality that matches your office, college, and budget before comparing operators.
 Bangalore's PG market splits cleanly by lifestyle and commute.
 Rather than repeat area-by-area detail here, use this table to jump to the right guide.

 | If you want... | Go to |
 |---|---|